muaddib1984/gr-JAERO/README.md

  - Raw '.cfile' or '.fc32' from GNURadio

 ## Dependencies
-The only dependency for gr-JAERO is GNURadio.
+ - GNURadio
+ - JAERO

+gr-JAERO is a module for GNURadio, so GNURadio will need to be installed first.
-The dependencies that are included when installing GNURadio should cover all thats needed.
+The dependencies that are included when installing GNURadio should cover anything that gr-JAERO needs.
-There are up-to-date instructions on the various methods for GNURadio [here](https://wiki.gnuradio.org/index.php?title=InstallingGR)
+There are up-to-date instructions on the various installation methods for GNURadio [here](https://wiki.gnuradio.org/index.php?title=InstallingGR)

+If you are unfamiliar with GNURadio, there is a fantastic tutorial series [here](https://wiki.gnuradio.org/index.php?title=Tutorials)

 ## Installation
 <pre>git clone https://github.com/muaddib1984/gr-JAERO